 Mr. Rapson stated that if the Board did the \$43,000 to \$50,000 for Superior Court Judge and let it ripple to the others, the State Court Judge's salary would go up \$6,300 and the Solicitor would go up \$4,725 and it would be "couched" with the supplement and the stipend if the Board did a combination of the three.
-He stated that if the Board wanted until June 28 to make these decision, we would not be adopting a budget because there was so many variations, he was not sure how staff could pull it together and have the advertisements in time to adopt the budget on June 28.
+He stated that if the Board wanted until June 28 to make these decision, the Board would not be adopting a budget because there was so many variations.
+He stated that he was not sure how staff could pull together the numbers and have the advertisements in time to adopt the budget on June 28.